Competing phases and domain structures of ferroelectric perovskites: the benefit of epitaxial (110) growth: Results

 In \mc, Tri, and \mb\ phases (Fig.~\ref{fig:bto_multi}~(a)-(c)) under small compressive strain or low temperatures, the energy of the system is lowered by the formation of domains with different directions of the in-plane polarization.
 The domain walls are thereby parallel to the clamped planes (\lbl\ multidomain structures), and separate either \pol{\pm1\mp10} (in case of \mc), \pol{00\pm1} (\mb), or both (Tri) types of domains.
 In contrast to that, under tensile strain the wall normals are on the interface plane (\sbs\ multidomain structures): \dir{1$\bar1$0}-walls in \ma\ (Fig.~\ref{fig:bto_multi}~(e)) and superimposed \dir{001}- and \dir{1$\bar1$0}-walls in Tri (Fig.~\ref{fig:bto_multi}~(d)).

 Although all the phases and domain structures found under cooling can be reproduced in independent simulations and are (meta)stable during the chosen simulation time, they are not the only low-energy states at small strain and are not necessarily the energetic ground state of the system at a given strain and temperature.
-Instead, the thermal history, or the polarization direction and domain structure of the higher temperature state, matters.
+Instead, the thermal history, given by the polarization direction and domain structure at higher temperatures, matters in cooling simulations.
 All structures with $\pm$\pol{001} do not form during cooling under tensile strain, as there is a large energy barrier to nucleate the opposite polarization direction in the \sg\ T phase.
 Analogously, $\pm$\pol{110} domains do not nucleate in the \sg~O phase during cooling under compressive strain.
-In addition, if the system is cooled down from a phase with \pol{110}, switching to \pol{1\bar{1}0} is also costly in energy.
-This is the reason why there is a vertical phase boundary between these \lbl\ and \sbs\ multidomain structures at $\eta=0$ for all temperatures below $T_c^{C-T}$ of bulk, as shown in Fig.~\ref{fig:bto_phase}.
+If the system is cooled down from a phase with \pol{110}, switching to \pol{1\bar{1}0} is also costly in energy.
+This is the reason why there is a vertical phase boundary between these \lbl\ and \sbs\ multidomain structures at $\eta=0$ for all temperatures below the $T_c^{C-T}$, as shown in Fig.~\ref{fig:bto_phase}.
 This vertical boundary is not related to an abrupt change of the domain stability, but, instead, caused by the thermal history of the sample.